kitschpatrol/yanki-obsidian/readme.md

 ## Overview

-The Yanki plugin automatically syncs a folder (or folders) of notes from your Obsidian vault to Anki.
+Yanki is a plugin for Obsidian that automatically syncs a folder (or folders) of notes from your vault to Anki.

 The primary novelty of its approach is in how Markdown is translated into Anki notes, and how folders are translated into Anki decks: